 - String and string vector objects for string processing.
 Extensive library of string and string list functions.

 - Extensive matrix support: matrix manipulation, multiplication, inversion, Kronecker products, eigenvalue solution, and singular value decomposition.

 - EViews COM automation server support so that external programs or scripts can launch or control EViews, transfer data, and execute EViews commands.

-- EViews offers COM Automation client support application for MATLAB® and R servers so that EViews may be used to launch or control the application, transfer data, or execute commands.
+- EViews offers integration with MATLAB®, R and Python, so that EViews may be used to launch or control these applications, transfer data, or execute commands.

 - The EViews Microsoft Excel® Add-in offers a simple interface for fetching and linking from within Microsoft Excel® (2000 and later) to series and matrix objects stored in EViews workfiles and databases.